 Qualified Teachers

 At Engage in the West Bank, we take pride in our team of faculty and staff, who are all native Arabic speakers.
-Many of our staff hold degrees in related fields such as Teaching Arabic to Non-native Speakers, Teaching Arabic as a Second Language, Arabic Cultural Studies, Arabic Literary Studies, and more.
+Many of our staff hold degrees in related fields, such as Teaching Arabic to Non-native Speakers, Teaching Arabic as a Second Language, Arabic cultural studies, Arabic Literary Studies, and more.

 This diverse educational background ensures that our students receive top-notch instruction from experienced professionals who are passionate about teaching Arabic to learners from all over the world.